+To implement

+Mechanization

-To implement To incentivize To facilitate Mechanization A performance bonus scheme In-filling/seedlings Labor costs for harvesting are prohibitively high for active farmers, and farmers cannot purchase harvesting machines on their own.
-This present a strong opportunity for Ikanga to build a ental business for a two-person plucking machine.
-Machines can be leased to farmers during harvest days, lowering In the years where Ikanga is able to generate surplus due to improved tea quality and/or higher market prices, it should pass on a proportion of this to farmers in the form of a performance bonus.
-Facilitate farmer access to TRIT and TSHTDA run nurseries including registration of demand, transport, and extension services, to increase productivity per acre TSHTDA sells a seedling at a subsidised rate of TZS 60 which cannot be matched or costs for farmers and bringing in new revenue for Ikanga longest should receive priority for this scheme in order to incentivize long-term participation in the program.
-Details on the impact of this service on slide 25 by Ikanga.
-Ikanga can play a facilitative role by registering farmer demand, connecting them to TSHTDA, and helping with training and extension to properly plant and maintain new seedlings Details on the impact of this service on slide 64
+Labor costs for harvesting are prohibitively high for active farmers, and farmers cannot purchase harvesting machines on their own.
+This present a strong opportunity for Ikanga to build a rental business for a two-person plucking machine.
+Machines can be leased to farmers during harvest days, lowering labor costs for farmers and bringing in new revenue for Ikanga

-2. Recommendations | 2.A: Develop an effective farmer onboarding and retention strategy
+Details on the impact of this service on slide 24

+To incentivize

+A performance bonus scheme

+In the years where Ikanga is able to generate surplus due to improved tea quality and/or higher market prices, it should pass on a proportion of this to farmers in the form of a performance bonus.

+Farmers who have been with Ikanga the longest should receive priority for this scheme in order to incentivize long-term participation in the program.

+Details on the impact of this service on slide 25

+To facilitate

+In-filling/seedlings

+Facilitate farmer access to TRIT and TSHTDA run nurseries including registration of demand, transport, and extension services, to increase productivity per acre

+TSHTDA sells a seedling at a subsidised rate of TZS 60 which cannot be matched by Ikanga.
+Ikanga can play a facilitative role by registering farmer demand, connecting them to TSHTDA, and helping with training and extension to properly plant and maintain new seedlings

+Details on the impact of this service on slide 64